prefix-dev/pixi/docs/features/pixi_global_manifest.md

 pixi global update [--package PACKAGE] <ENV>...
 ```

-Add one ore more packages `PACKAGE` into an existing environment `ENV`.
+Add one or more packages `PACKAGE` into an existing environment `ENV`.
 If environment `ENV` does not exist, it will return with an error.
 Without `--expose` no binary will be exposed.
 If you don't mention a spec like `python=3.8.*`, the spec will be unconstrained with `*`